sahinfalcon/OptimalHerbRun/README.md

 - Teleport expenses

 **Q: What about disease-free patches?**
-A: The plugin will recognize special patches (like the Farming Guild's) and adjust its protection recommendations accordingly.
+A: The plugin will recognise special patches (like the Farming Guild's) and adjust its protection recommendations accordingly.

 ## Development